crystalfreeiot2025/crystalfreeiot2025.github.io/cfp.markdown

 ## Submission Instructions

 The workshop language is in English.
-Submitted papers are required to comply with guidelines for ACM conference manuscripts and must not exceed 6 pages in length for papers and 2 pages for short submissions.
+Submitted papers are required to comply with guidelines for ACM conference manuscripts and must not exceed 6 pages in length for regular workshop papers and 2 pages for short papers.

 ACM guides and templates for LaTeX and Word are available:

 * [Preparing Your Article with LaTeX ](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-latex)
 * [Preparing Your Article with Microsoft Word ](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-microsoft-word)

-[Submission site is hosted on EasyChair](https://easychair.org/conferences?conf=crystalfreeiot2025) and will open soon!
+[Submission site is hosted on EasyChair](https://easychair.org/conferences?conf=crystalfreeiot2025) and is open now!